 About the Abigail Project

-The Abigail Project is a new ministry to help the fight against abuse in the Christian community.
+The Abigail Project is here to help the fight against abuse in the Christian community.

 Despite wonderful improvements in the fight against abuse, in and out of the Christian community, abusers commonly triumph.
 More is still needed.

 Abuse is complex.
 And while there are many good-hearted people in the Christian community, they may not know how to spot abusive behaviour, or what to do about it.

 We long to see the Christian community increasingly fulfil its mission in becoming a place where people truly thrive in safety.
 And where the wolves are kept at bay.

 We are here to educate, inform, assist, equip, and comfort victims of abuse, and those who care about them.

 “Too long have I lived among those who hate peace.
 I am for peace; but when I speak, they are for war.”

 “Remember those who are in prison as though in prison with them.”